 Leflunomide might cause a buildup of NSAIDs in your body, leading to additional NSAID-related side effects.
 This condition is not common, however, and many people take both types of medications under the guidance of their rheumatologist.

 Biologic DMARDs are made from cells and proteins.
 Different types of biologic DMARDs for RA vary in their potential interactions with other drugs.

-Tumor necrosis factor-alpha (TNF-alpha) inhibitors generally pose few problems when used with other medications.
+Tumor necrosis factor (TNF)-alpha inhibitors generally pose few problems when used with other medications.
 However, some researchers have suggested that TNF-alpha could boost the effects of drugs that suppress the immune system, raising the risk of infection.

 TNF-alpha inhibitors for RA include:

 Interleukin antagonists for RA include drugs such as tocilizumab (Actemra) and sarilumab (Kevzara).
 Interleukin antagonists may affect the way the liver breaks down other medications to be cleared from the body, making these drugs less effective.
-If you’re taking warfarin (Coumadin), for example, your health care provider may need to closely monitor the results of your blood tests and adjust your warfarin dose as necessary.
+If you’re taking warfarin (sold as Coumadin), for example, your health care provider may need to closely monitor the results of your blood tests and adjust your warfarin dose as necessary.

 Using multiple biologic DMARDs at the same time could severely suppress your immune system and put you at an increased risk of serious infections.

-Taking abatacept (Orencia) with other biologic DMARDs isn’t recommended, and it also should be avoided with Janus kinase (JAK) inhibitors.
+Taking abatacept (Orencia) with other biologic DMARDs isn’t recommended, and it also should be avoided if you’re taking Janus kinase (JAK) inhibitors.
 Combining these medications may seriously suppress your immune system and raise your chances of developing life-threatening infections.

 Notify your health care provider if you are experiencing symptoms of an infection or taking antibiotics for an infection.
 If you developed a serious infection while on abatacept, your health care provider may have you stop using this medication.